 Three English majors are chosen to fulfill the positions of managing editor, poetry editor, and fiction editor.
 These students work in collaboration with a student art director chosen from the Art & Design Department.
 Numerous English majors compete for the privilege of editing the magazine, and those who are selected usually have editing experience, business acumen, desktop publishing skills, a fundraising vision, and the ability to work collaboratively under deadline.
 The magazine has been cited for its literary excellence and has twice won awards for design.

 The editors of Byzantium earn senior project credit for their work.
 Though the senior project is officially registered during spring quarter, the editors work on the magazine beginning in fall quarter.
 Working with the art director, the editors are responsible for all aspects of the publication, including raising funds, choosing a printer, laying out the text, editing the text, and coordinating a reading for the writers.
 In addition, the editors produce a year-end report chronicling their project; this report, along with the finished magazine itself, is the "official" senior project and actually serves as a manual for the following year’s editors.

 Editing Byzantium is a challenging, exhilarating way for English majors to gain experience that can help them professionally after college.
 Just as many of the published student writers go on to graduate study in creative writing or jobs in publishing, most editors have used their experience to help them secure jobs after graduation.

 Byzantium is distributed throughout the Cal Poly campus and San Luis Obispo each spring.
-Pick up your free copy in the English department office.
+View a copy of Byzantium no.30 Spring 2020 here.